NickyMeuleman/nicky-blog/content/wsl2-zsh-docker/index.md

 git config --global core.autocrlf input
 ```

-To kick off the process of installing linux tools, we'll start by updating it.
+Before beginning to install linux tools, we'll update our already installed packages.

-From this point, the action happens in your linux terminal!
+> From this point on, the action happens in your linux terminal!

 ```sh
 sudo apt update